 Positron Emission Tomography Response Criteria in Solid Tumors (PERCIST)

-Positron Emission Tomography Response Criteria in Solid Tumors (PERCIST) makes use of positron emission tomography (PET) to provide functional information to help determine tumor viability.
+Positron Emission Tomography Response Criteria in Solid Tumors (PERCIST) are guidelines to asses tumors that makes use of positron emission tomography (PET) to provide functional information to help determine tumor viability.

 The criteria consist of four categories: complete metabolic response (CMR), partial metabolic response (PMR), progressive metabolic disease (PMD), and stable metabolic disease (SMD).

 As used below, SUL is the standardized uptake value corrected for lean body mass.
 SULpeak (or SULpeak) is the peak SUL in a spherical 1 cm3 volume of interest (VOI).